Antreesy/ectool/README.md

 # Code Challenge - Create a multi-select input

-Goal of this challenge is to implement a reusable multi-select input component with react and tailwindcss.
+Goal of this challenge is to implement a reusable multi-select input component with React and Tailwind CSS.

 ![alt text](/public/screenshot_multi_select_input.png)

 ## Requirements

 - Selected items should be displayed as dismissable badges
-- Component must be styled with tailwindcss
+- Component must be styled with Tailwind CSS
 - Selectable options should be passed as prop
 - Selected items should be passed as prop (Controlled)
 - Changes should be returned as event (Controlled)